A great visual merchandising resume is your first shot at showing off what you can do - and what you care about - to the people who matter.

 - Certified Visual Merchandiser (CVM), Visual Merchandising Association — Certified: March 2022

-- Choose a professional font, such as Arial, Calibri, or Times New Roman.
-These are easy to read and look polished.
+- Pick a professional font, such as Arial, Calibri, or Times New Roman - so everything looks crisp.

-- The body of your document should be in a font size of 10 to 12 points.
+- The main text should be in a font size of 10 to 12 points.

 Resume Trick offers easy-to-use online resume templates and tools to organize your content, while taking care of the technical aspects like font size, spacing, and margins.